-B. Less than half the population feels discomfort

-C. More than half the population feels discomfort

-D. Most of the population feels discomfort.
+- No discomfort - Less than half the population feels discomfort - More than half the population feels discomfort - Most of the population feels discomfort.
 This research was undertaken in Townsville, Queensland, Australia.
-The climate of Townsville is tropical with hot, wet summers and warm, dry winters.
-Relative humidity usually remains above 50% yearround (Bureau of Meteorology, 2010).
-Thom's Discomfort Index was deemed the most appropriate representation of seasonal climate variation as data were readily accessible, and it encompassed factors relevant to Townsville weather both heat and humidity.
+The climate of Townsville is tropical with hot, wet Summers and warm, dry Winters.
+Relative humidity usually remains above 50% year-round (Bureau of Meteorology, 2010).
+Thom's Discomfort Index was deemed the most appropriate representation of seasonal climate variation as data was readily accessible, and it encompassed factors relevant to Townsville weather - both heat, and humidity.
 Three points of data collection were deemed sufficient to represent seasonal climate variation.